Directed branch-width: A directed analogue of tree-width: Algorithmic aspects of directed branch-width.

 \section{Algorithmic aspects of directed branch-width.}

-In this section we will first show that directed branch-width is computable in $\fpt$-time and then go on to demonstrate that many problems (such as Directed Hamilton Path and Directed MaxCut) are in $\fpt$ when parameterized by directed branch-width.
+In this section, after reviewing some basic facts from parameterized complexity, we will first show that directed branch-width is computable in $\fpt$-time when parameterized by directed branch-width.
+Then we will see that, although classes of bounded directed branch-width need not have bounded underlying tree-width, we can nonetheless exploit close connections between our new parameter and underlying tree-width to place many problems (such as Directed Hamilton Path and Directed MaxCut) in $\fpt$ when parameterized by directed branch-width.